rails/rails/guides/source/constant_autoloading_and_reloading.md

 The procedure to autoload constant `C` in an arbitrary situation is:

 ```
+# For relative references C is missing in the cref, and for qualified
+# references the C is missing in the parent.
+See "Constants Refresher"
+# at the beginning of this guide for their respective definitions.

-if the nesting is empty
+if the class or module in which the constant is missing is Object
   let ns = ''
 else
-  let M = nesting.first
+  let M = the class or module in which the constant is missing

   if M is anonymous
     let ns = ''